Edison Silhouette Ads

 By Doug Boilesen, 2020

-Edison used silhouettes in 1906 and 1907 in advertisements telling stories of the phonograph providing home entertainment befitting a king; entertaining and thereby keeping the man of the house at home; and even John Philip Sousa admitting (according to Edison) that "people will no longer go to concerts if they can have music in their own homes so easily and as cheaply as they can with the Edison Phonograph."
-It was Sousa, of course, who in April 1906 had called phonograph music "canned music" in his Appleton's Magazine article "The Menace of Mechanical Music").
+Edison used silhouettes in 1906 and 1907 with advertisements showing the phonograph providing home entertainment befitting a king; entertaining and thereby keeping the man of the house at home; and John Philip Sousa saying that "people will no longer go to concerts if they can have music in their own homes so easily and as cheaply as they can with the Edison Phonograph."
+That Edison ad, however, also turned Sousa's concerns around by pointing out that if people no longer went to concerts because of the phonograph that was actually a recognition of Edison's Phonograph being a formidable competitor to live music.

-Silhouettes had been a popular art form in the United States during the eighteenth and nineteenth centuries.
+Silhouettes had been a popular art form in the United States during the eighteenth and nineteenth centuries (and beyond - see 1920's scissor-cut silhouette of Thomas Edison).

-The following Edison phonograph advertisements are examples of "silhouttes" in popular culture featuring black cut-out images on white paper.
+The following Edison phonograph advertisements are examples of Edison's ads using "silhouttes" with their distinctive black cut-out images on white paper.

 Edison Ad, Ainslee's Magazine, 1900 (PM-0938)